Books, Chess and starting at Torchbox

 Torchbox is full of highly skilled people, who are open-minded and share that rare sense of community.
 It’s a place where you are given freedom and respect to develop new skills and ideas, but the support to grow and master your niche.
 A place where people can channel their energy into projects that make a positive difference in the world.
 We spend most of our lives at work.
 We probably even see our colleagues more than our partners and family.
 Make sure you find a place like Torchbox that understands the importance of making work a place of ideas, growth, meaningful work and open-mindedness.

-Do you have the UX experience we need?
-If you have 2-5 years experience and would like to work with international, ethical clients then we'd love to meet you.
+If you' d like to work with international, ethical clients then we'd love to meet you.
 Take a look at our jobs page.